-T3DSO3000HD provides two ways for power on, which are:
+The T3DSO1000HD provides two ways for power on.

 Auto Power-on

 When the "Auto Power-on" option is enabled, once the oscilloscope is connected to the AC power supply through the power cord, the oscilloscope boots automatically.
 This is useful in automated or remote applications where physical access to the instrument is difficult or impossible.